PeterWCox/SiteBlocker/README.md

 ## How it works

 1. **DNS Blocking**: Modifies `/etc/hosts` to redirect blocked domains to `127.0.0.1`
-2. **ASP.NET Core Server**: Starts a local web server on port 80 to serve a beautiful "Focus Mode" page
-3. **Lock File**: Creates `~/.siteblocker.lock` to track active state and start time
+2. **Lock File**: Creates `~/.siteblocker.lock` to track active state and start time
-4. **Timer**: Calculates duration from lock file timestamp
+3. **Timer**: Calculates duration from lock file timestamp

-When you try to access a blocked site, the browser will connect to `127.0.0.1:80` (HTTP) and you'll see a beautiful HTML page encouraging you to stay focused!
+When you try to access a blocked site, the browser will try to connect to `127.0.0.1` but there's no server running, so the connection fails and the site is effectively blocked.
+The browser will show a connection error (like "ERR_CONNECTION_REFUSED").

-**Note**: The server runs on port 80 (HTTP).
-Modern browsers may try HTTPS first for some sites, which will show a connection error.
-HTTP requests will successfully show the focus page.

 ## Security Note